tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 ## Denial-of-Service (DoS)

-Extended Key Update introduces additional computation and state management.
-A malicious peer could attempt to exhaust CPU or memory resources by initiating frequent updates.
+The Extended Key Update mechanism increases computational and state-management overhead.
+A malicious peer could attempt to exhaust CPU or memory resources by initiating excessive update requests.

 Implementations SHOULD apply the following mitigations: